During a recent leadership training, I facilitated a seminar with twenty organizational leaders. I asked them the following question:

-As a governance coach and consultant the question I get most often is, how do we keep our board meetings on track?
-The answer is the pretty simple.
+As a public charter school consultant and trainer the question I get most often is, how do we make our board meetings shorter and more productive?

 Who Sets the agenda?

 The agenda is a collaborative process set by the head of the school and the board chair.

 When is the agenda set?

 The development of the next months agenda begins at the end of the previous board meeting.

 At the close of the meeting the board chair should: